Back to All Events

 “An ungrievable life is one that cannot be mourned because it has never lived, that is, it has never counted as a life at all.”

-Composer Charlotte Bray’s string quartet took its inspiration from the emotive installation of the same name, created by artist Caroline Burraway and on view in Hay Castle during the Festival.
+Composer Charlotte Bray’s string quartet took its inspiration from the emotive installation of the same name, created by artist Caroline Burraway and on view in Hay Castle throughout September.

 Burraway’s body of work confronts socio-political conflicts and cultural ruptures between and within communities, engaging the viewer in conversation around these issues.
 Concerned with underlying social structures and the everyday lived experience of the displaced and disenfranchised, she explores the interplay between the banality of the everyday and the political conditions of their precarious existence.